Driver's License Center, Social Security Number and Banks

 You do not need a Social Security number to get a driver’s license, if you have an F visa.
 (You may need to complete a Social Security Number Affidavit form.)

-Check with the ESL coordinator to ensure your SEVIS record is in active status.
+Check with the International Student Services Coordinator to ensure your SEVIS record is in active status.
 You should wait at least 10 days after you enter the country and 48 hours after your record has been activated (registered) in SEVIS for the current term.

-A letter with proof of current enrollment and local address may be requested from the ESL Institute office if needed.
+A letter with proof of current enrollment and local address may be requested from the English Language Institute office if needed.

 Be sure to bring all required documents--valid passport with visa, I-20 form, copy of current I-94, proof of residency, etc. (See Temporary Driver License)